Deyan47/ReactJs/README.md

 Logged in users can view job offers and they can save them to their dashboard.
 Also auth users can view MyProfile.In MyProfile users can update their email and password.

-Admin-company@test.com password:asdasd

-Admin can create offers and delete offers.
+The Admin can create offers and delete offers.

 Home-Welcome page.